Do you ever come across a recipe and wonder, how the heck will that taste? And you push apprehension aside and make it anyway?

 - Raw or demerara sugar

-- In a heatproof bowl, pour bowling water over the dried cranberries to cover them by about an inch.
+In a heatproof bowl, pour boiling water over the dried cranberries to cover them by about an inch.
 Allow to plump while preparing the filling

-- Place the pie on the rimmed baking sheet on the lowest rack of the oven.
+Place the pie on the rimmed baking sheet on a rack set at the lower third of the oven.
 Bake for 20-25 minutes, or until the pastry is set and beginning to brown.